codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 ## Using Expo without ejecting

-To run a build on CI/CD we need to have the iOS and Android project folders.
+To run a build on CI/CD we need to have the `ios` and `android` project folders.
 If you can't or don’t want to permanently eject Expo from your app, then you can do it on the build server each time you run a build.
 Follow the steps below to get started.
 You can check the finished sample app in our [samples repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/blob/main/react-native/expo-react-native-not-ejected/codemagic.yaml).

 1. Clone your repository to a temporary new location or create a new branch. in order to eject Expo once and get the `android/app/build.gradle` file.
 2. Eject Expo once by running the following command: